 Mauao’s 3.1 km track around the base of the mountain is an easy walk for most levels of fitness.

-Walk past remote beaches with rocky cliffs, enjoy the view across to Matakana Island and experience the rawness of wide open ocean spreading out in front.
+Walk past ancient Maori middens and evidence of whare (house) sites previously sited on the lower slopes, past remote beaches with rocky cliffs, enjoy the view across the narrow channel to Matakana Island and experience the rawness of wide open ocean spreading out before you.
 There’s a good chance during summer that you’ll sea lions, sometimes whales, shags, tui and other wildlife.
-From various points on the path you can watch ships come in and out of the busy Port of Tauranga.
+From various points on the path you can watch tankers and cruise ships come in and out of the busy Port of Tauranga.

-The popularity of the track is evident on any given day of the year, rain or shine, summer or winter – the path is rarely empty.
-In January 2006, nearly 110,000 people strolled around the base track with the average yearly figure for users of the base track a staggering 700,000 people
+The popularity of the track is evident on any given day of the year, rain or shine, summer or winter with a staggering 700,000 people using the base track annually.
+No charge

-The summit peaks at 232 metres above sea level.
-The left track which is wide with loose gravel is gentle for some metres before the real climb begins.
-Take the right track and you’ll climb steps for more than half the way to the summit.
-Once at the top the view of the region is breathtaking and worth it.
+The summit peaks at 232 metres above sea level and working farmland, so be aware of sheep and in July-September-their lambs.
+Keep to the tracks; the left track which is wide with loose gravel is gentle for some metres before the real climb begins, the right track takes you up steps for more than half the way to the summit.
+Once at the top the view of the entire region is breathtaking and worth it!
+Take some water!
+No charge

 Waimarino Adventure Park